Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Introduction

 The rest of this paper is structured as follows.
 In Section \ref{sec:framework}, we introduce our policies and elaborate on their construction.
 In Section \ref{sec:bounds}, we present our approximation bounds for the multi-stage ARO \mbox{Problem (\ref{eq:problem_formulation})}.
-We present an improvement heuristic for our policies in Section \ref{sec:rescaling} and finally provide numerical evidence for the performance of our policy compared to affine adjustable policies in \mbox{Section \ref{sec:experiments}}. \mbox{Section \ref{sec:conclusion}} concludes this paper with a brief reflection of our work and avenues for future research.
-To keep the paper concise, we defer proofs that could possibly interrupt the reading flow to Appendices \ref{sec:proof_bounded_domination}-\ref{sec:proof_vertex_shift} and keep only short proof sketches in the main body of the paper.
+We present an improvement heuristic for our policies in Section \ref{sec:rescaling}.
+By using the results of Sections~\ref{sec:framework} and~\ref{sec:bounds}, we construct tightened piecewise affine policies via lifting in Section \ref{sec:lifing_combination}.
+Finally, we provide numerical evidence for the performance of our policy compared to other state of the art policies in \mbox{Section \ref{sec:experiments}}. \mbox{Section \ref{sec:conclusion}} concludes this paper with a brief reflection of our work and avenues for future research.
+To keep the paper concise, we defer proofs that could possibly interrupt the reading flow to Appendices \ref{sec:proof_bounded_domination}-\ref{sec:proof_tightenedlifting}.